sssurendra99/expressjs-API/README.md

 # My Observations while learning the technology -
 - Not that opinionated like .NET.
 - Important learning how the node js work behind the scenes.
+- Got the chance to learn the context object in the node js.

 ## Prisma